aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/080_git_repos/010-update-metadata.md

 ---
-title: "Inject Cluster Annotations Using GitOps Bridge"
+title: "Inject Cluster Annotations"
 weight: 10
 ---

-In the previous "Application" chapter, you deployed the Guestbook application using a hardcoded repoURL in the Argo CD Application manifest.
-To make this more dynamic and reusable, you can use an ApplicationSet that pulls environment values like repoURL from metadata — specifically, from annotations on cluster objects.
+Earlier in the "Application" chapter, you updated manually repoURL in the ArgoCD Application manifest.
+To make this more dynamic and reusable, you can use an ApplicationSet that pulls environment values like repoURL from metadata, from annotations on cluster objects.

 Annotations are key-value pairs attached to ArgoCD cluster object.
 The hub-cluster already includes annotations injected by GitOps Bridge.
 You can view these by navigating to ArgoCD Dashboard > Settings > Clusters > hub-cluster.